 The real unemployment level has remained consistently high and we can remedy it by fostering and encouraging free market enterprise, including small business and agriculture where most of the new jobs are created.
 Wages have remained stagnant and household incomes are still lower than they were eight years ago.
 There is an oversupply of labor on the market which keeps wages suppressed.
 One simple solution could be cutting our immigration levels by half and deporting more undocumented workers.
 There are many well educated and willing Americans who deserve the opportunity to make a living in their own country.

-Other solutions include approving the Keystone Pipeline and investing in our infrastructure.
-Newly proposed EPA regulations and full ObamaCare implementation should be either postponed until our economy recovers or scrapped altogether.
+Other solutions include keeping taxes low and investing in infrastructure; full ObamaCare implementation should be either postponed or scrapped altogether.
 We should also regulate and restrict the influence of the Wall Street, the Federal Reserve, and big banks on our economic system, and reinstate the Glass-Steagall Act.